 Today, using solar is considerably cheaper in several regions of the world.
 The main driver of this is innovation.
 Once researchers figured out the technology, manufacturers (especially in China) could come in and fulfill the production aspect.

-It’s great news that energy from solar is quickly becoming cheaper than coal-fired power plants.
+It’s excellent news that energy from solar is quickly becoming cheaper than coal-fired power plants.
 As our consumption and reliance on fossil-fueled energy sources drop, global demand will follow.
-As such, this could eventually mean few to none coal-fired power plants.
+As such, this could eventually mean few to no fossil fuel power plants.
 Which is the ideal target if we are going to combat climate change as a global issue.

 #3- The expansion of solar and other renewable sources is expected to help renewable electricity generation to rise by nearly 5% in 20202